muhamaddarulhadi/RazorPage/README.md

     ```

 5. If you see error with red lines, don't worry, it is just because we didn't finish create some file that will be use by DefaultConnection.cs
 6. Create a new folder name Models and create a new file inside it call Table_Razor_Page.cs .This is an Entity Class that we wil use on our project.
+You can name this file anything that you want because we just gonna callback the class name inside this file.
+It is not required to create the file name similar with class name because inside this file, we can include a lot of class and we can callback many class inside this file at similar times.

    > ![image](https://user-images.githubusercontent.com/47632993/146319343-044045bf-e757-455c-8ebc-a6a9b0a6ef89.png)